John Murray (native police officer): Squatter

 Around 1848, John Murray decided to become a pastoral squatter in his own right and chose to go to the frontier region of Wide Bay-Burnett in the north of the colony to obtain land.
 Murray occupied the Woolooga run about 40 kilometers west of Gympie.
 To the south was Widgee Widgee taken up by the Tooth brothers, to the south-west Kilkivan occupied by J D MacTaggart, further south was John Mortimer on Manumbar- who unlike Murray and many of his neighbours enjoyed a good relationship with local Aboriginal people- and to the north-west was Henry Cox Corfield's Gigoomgan run.

 On 7 June 1852 Murray's sister Jessie married his neighbour Henry Cox Corfield, by which time Corfield had sold out his Gigoomgan run and moved further north to Teebar, 50 kilometers west of Maryborough.
 It is here in 1853 that Jessie Murray Cox Corfield died- probably in childbirth- and was buried on the property.

 Both Pedley and Logan write that Woolooga was occupied by the Murray brothers (John and James) from the late 1840s.
 Pedley also writes that it was John Murray's brother who Murray referred to in May 1849 when he wrote an appeal for help to his Kilkivan neighbour MacTaggart, hastily scrawled on the fly leaf of a book, "Dear MacTaggart, make all haste.
 Frank is dead and a lot of sheep taken.
 J Murray."
-Official correspondence gives the name as Francis Callaghan and Murray, in his deposition in December 1850, does not mention that Frank was his brother.
+Official correspondence gives the name as Francis Callaghan and Murray, in his deposition in December 1850, does not mention that James was his brother.

 It would appear that neither of the Murray brothers ever legitimised their occupation of Woolooga.
 As such, unlike their brother in law Corfield, they were unable to sell the property and simply had to walk away.
 Before that occurred a stroke of fortune befell John Murray that would lead to a career lasting the next 19 years.

 In November 1850, the Native Police started to enter the Wide Bay area.
 Lieutenant Richard Marshall was stationed on Woolooga and he and John Murray seem to have struck up a mutually supportive financial, military, and media relationship,.
 In December Lieutenant George Fulford also arrived and was stationed at Gigoomgan.
 Marshall and Fulford, with the aid of armed settlers including John Murray and H.C.
 Corfield, conducted attacks against local Aboriginals.